rogerjdeangelis/utl_make_xml_file_more_compact_remove_crlf_and_space/README.md

 # utl_make_xml_file_more_compact_remove_crlf_and_space
 Make xml file more compact by remove crlf and space.
 Keywords: sas sql join merge big data analytics macros oracle teradata mysql sas communities stackoverflow statistics artificial inteligence AI Python R Java Javascript WPS Matlab SPSS Scala Perl C C# Excel MS Access JSON graphics maps NLP natural language processing machine learning igraph DOSUBL DOW loop stackoverflow SAS community.

-    Make xml file more compact by remove crlf and space.
+    Make xml file more compact by removing crlf and space.
     XML can be very bloated.

-    Problem: Given 'pretty', that is the accepted term, XML remove CRLF and spaces after xml version and encoding.
+    Problem: Given a 'pretty' formatted XML file, 'prett' is the accepted term remove CRLF and spaces after xml version and encoding.
-    I suspect Python is better suited for creating and manipulating XML,JSON and HTML?
+    I suspect Perl.Python is better suited for creating and manipulating XML,JSON and HTML?

        Two Solutions

-             1. Python post process (I suspect python can also output ugly xml directly?)
+             1. PERL post process (I suspect python can do this I like PERL for this?)
-             2. SAS tagsets (does the work up front - better - however does not help wit existing XML)
+             2. SAS tagsets (does the work up front - better - however does not help with existing XML)

+    A little Perl/Python knowledge will not hurt, has helped my career.

     github
     https://tinyurl.com/y9ejmh7j